An Explainable Stacked Ensemble Model for Static Route-Free Estimation of Time of Arrival: Results and Discussion

-\paragraph{Ensemble for \ac{ETA}.} We tried multiple alternatives to combine an \ac{RF}, XGBoost, and \ac{NN} model output via another model.
-Even though multiple models, like an \ac{MLR}-based one, achieved a high prediction precision on the New York City dataset, only an \ac{NN}-based one was able to outperform our previous models from \textcite{schleibaum.2022} in all evaluation metrics.
-Interestingly, for the Washington DC dataset the results were not that clear: while the \ac{NN}-based ensemble performed better than the first-level \ac{NN}-based model as regards the \ac{MAE} and \ac{MRE}, for the \ac{MAPE} the observed pattern is the opposite.
+\paragraph{Ensemble for \ac{ETA}.} We developed multiple alternatives to combine the outputs of the \ac{RF}, XGBoost and \ac{NN} models via another model.
+Even though several second-level models achieved a high prediction precision on the New York City data set, only an \ac{NN}-based one was able to outperform our previous models from \textcite{schleibaum.2022} in all evaluation metrics.
+Interestingly, for the Washington DC data set the results were not that clear: while the \ac{NN}-based ensemble performed better than the first-level \ac{NN}-based model as regards the \ac{MAE} and \ac{MRE}, for the \ac{MAPE} the observed pattern is the opposite.
 We believe that this is caused by three reasons.
-First, the feature selection and hyperparameter tuning were done for the New York City dataset and consequently not optimal for the Washington DC dataset.
-Second, the Washington DC dataset with around 650K trips used is much smaller than the New York City one with 1.25M trips causing the second-level models to have much fewer data to be trained on.
-Third, the gap between the performance of the three first-level models is much closer for the models trained on the New York City dataset compared to those first-level models trained on the Washington DC dataset.
-Therefore, we assume that a better performing XGBoost model or excluding it from the ensemble could improve the prediction precision further.
-As we already outperformed the approaches of \cite{al-abbasi.2019,dearaujo.2019,jindal.2018} in our previous work---\cite{schleibaum.2022}--- we consider the usage of a stacked heterogeneous ensemble as an effective method to increase the prediction precision for static route-free \ac{ETA}.
-With the dataset considered, we reduced the \ac{MAE} by nine seconds to around 169 seconds per trip on average; both \ac{MRE} and \ac{MAPE} were reduced by around one percentage point.
+First, feature selection and hyperparameter tuning were done for the New York City data set and consequently not optimal for the Washington DC data set.
+Second, the Washington DC data set with around 650K trips used is much smaller than the New York City one with 1.25M trips, causing the second-level models to have much fewer data to be trained on.
+Third, the gap between the performance of the three first-level models is much closer for the models trained on the New York City data set compared to those first-level models trained on the Washington DC data set.
+Therefore, we assume that a better-performing XGBoost model or excluding it from the ensemble could further improve the prediction precision.
+As we already outperformed the approaches of \cite{haliem.2021a,dearaujo.2019,jindal.2018} in our previous work--\cite{schleibaum.2022}-- we consider the usage of a stacked heterogeneous ensemble as an effective method to increase the prediction precision for static route-free \ac{ETA}.
+With the data set considered, we reduced the \ac{MAE} by nine seconds to around 169 seconds per trip on average; both \ac{MRE} and \ac{MAPE} were reduced by around one percentage point.